| Content is useless unless it is optimized for the search

 to optimize web pages for the engines.
 Doing that will cause less headache and frustration and it will keep you

+focused on building content.
 A quick education in optimization: place your specific

 keyword in the file name, title, description, and keyword section of your page.
 Then sprinkle the keyword

 throughout the content.
 Also provide a link using your specific keyword in the link text.
+There is one last piece to content.
+It must effectively

 pre-sell your product or service and position you as the expert in your field.
 When your website has 50-175